ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 \mathtt{dnla} / \bar{n_{\text{e}}} = \frac{n_0}{2}\frac{\Gamma(1/2)\Gamma(\alpha_n+1)}{\Gamma(\alpha_n+3/2)}
 $$

-This is concurrent with the derivation from the ITER Physics Design 1989 [^2]
+This is in agreement with the derivation from the ITER Physics Design 1989 [^2]

 $\blacksquare$